Skip to content

 Hardware

 A device, known as "dropbox", is needed to carry out according attacks when conducting NAC penetration tests.
-The following setup is a commonly used for this type of engagements.
+The following setup is a commonly used for this type of engagement.

 • Raspberry Pi 4 8GB